Val Venis: European Champion; Intercontinental Champion (1998–2000)

-After feuding with Kaientai, Venis got his first title shot in the WWF at SummerSlam 1998 against European Champion D'Lo Brown for his championship.
+After feuding with Kaientai, Venis got his first title shot in the WWF at SummerSlam on August 30 against WWF European Champion D'Lo Brown for his championship.
 Venis was disqualified and as a result, Brown retained the title.
 Venis got involved in a storyline where he slept with other people's wives.
-He started a feud with Dustin Runnels, on the September 14 episode of Raw when Venis showed Runnels his new porn movie, featuring Venis in bed with Dustin's wife, Terri Runnels.
+He started a feud with Dustin Runnels, on the September 14 episode of Raw is War when Venis showed Runnels his new porn movie, featuring Venis in bed with Dustin's wife, Terri Runnels.
 She then became his on-screen girlfriend.
-This culminated in a match at Breakdown: In Your House, which Venis won.
-On the October 12 episode of Raw, Venis participated in a tournament for the Intercontinental Championship, defeating Marc Mero in the first round before losing in the semifinals to Ken Shamrock.
+This culminated in a match at Breakdown: In Your House on September 27, which Venis won.
+On the October 12 episode of Raw is War, Venis participated in a tournament for the vacant WWF Intercontinental Championship, defeating Marc Mero in the first round before losing in the semifinals to Ken Shamrock.
 On the same night, Runnels returned to his Goldust gimmick.
-Venis continued his feud with Goldust, with Goldust gaining a victory at Judgment Day: In Your House.
-The two faced each other again at Capital Carnage, and Val went on to win the match, to end the feud.
-When Terri said she was pregnant, Val dumped her.
+Venis continued his feud with Goldust, with Goldust gaining a victory at Judgment Day: In Your House on October 18.
+The two faced each other again at Capital Carnage on December 6, and Venis went on to win the match, to end the feud.
+When Terri said she was pregnant, Venis dumped her.

 At the end of the year, he formed a short lived tag team with The Godfather, unofficially dubbed "Supply and Demand".
-They began teaming on the December 7 episode of Raw against The Acolytes.
-Their team only lasted a week, including a match against Mark Henry and D'Lo Brown at Rock Bottom: In Your House, and a match against the Brood. at Royal Rumble, Venis competed in the Royal Rumble match where he was eliminated by Triple H, On the February 1, 1999 episode of Raw, he started a feud with Intercontinental Champion Ken Shamrock after Venis made a film starring him and Shamrock's kayfabe sister Ryan called Saving Ryan's Privates.
-At St. Valentine's Day Massacre: In Your House, Venis defeated Shamrock with the help of special guest referee Billy Gunn to win the Intercontinental Championship.
-The next night on Raw, Venis defended the title against Gunn and retained the title.
+They began teaming on the December 7 episode of Raw is War against The Acolytes.
+Their team only lasted a week, including a match against Mark Henry and D'Lo Brown at Rock Bottom: In Your House, and a match against the Brood.
+At the Royal Rumble on January 24, 1999, Venis competed in the Royal Rumble match where he was eliminated by Triple H, On the February 1 episode of Raw is War, he started a feud with Intercontinental Champion Ken Shamrock after Venis made a film starring him and Shamrock's kayfabe sister Ryan called Saving Ryan's Privates.
+At St. Valentine's Day Massacre: In Your House on February 14, Venis defeated Shamrock with the help of special guest referee Billy Gunn to win the Intercontinental Championship.
+The next night on Raw is War, Venis defended the title against Gunn and retained the title.